Cylinder Heads and Push-rod Tubes

 Another guy wrote - After torquing down the heads on my '67 Bug (cylinders are new and the heads new/rebuilt) I noticed something that didn't look right.
 The heads didn't seat all the way -- I could still see space between the heads and the cylinders.

 Rob responded - Eh???
 The heads are fly cut (recess for the heads to fit in), I don't understand how you could see a space between head and cylinder inside that recess.
 Unless you habe a mismatch between the heads and cylinders.

 Since there is no head gasket on VW engine, the mating between the heads and the cylinders is vital -- it's what seals the combustion chamber.
 ANY leaks there, even tiny ones, will result in burned cylinder tops and/or burned heads around the sealing lip.
 So don't try to start the engine until you are sure the heads are correctly seated.

-The only way the head could be "cocked" so only one cylinder wasn't sealing properly is if the cylinder is not sealed in the case correctly (resulting in one cylinder being high), or the head is damaged.
+The only way the head could be "cocked" so only one cylinder wasn't sealing properly is if the cylinder is not seated in the case correctly (resulting in one cylinder being high), or the head is damaged.

 Before the heads go on, you should be able to place a straight edge across the cylinder tops and see it touch the two cylinder rims in four places -- then you know the cylinders are fully seated in the case and are identical heights.